Recovered Books aims to meet three essential goals in the service of the interested reader:

-To bring forgotten and often difficult to find books back to print for a new generation of readers.
+To bring forgotten and often difficult to find books back into print for a new generation to enjoy.

-To introduce readers and researchers to these under-appreciated writers and encourage them to expand their outdated notions of the canon.
+To introduce readers and researchers to these under-appreciated writers and encourage them to expand their notions of canon.

 To present exquisitely designed books that are - above all - exciting and interesting to read.

 Recovered Books is about offering remarkable and memorable reading experiences.

 Gentleman Overboard by Herbert Clyde Lewis, our inaugural title, is one such experience: a wonderfully tragi-comic parable of isolation and abandonment which, despite becoming something of an international phenomenon since it was first featured on Neglected Books - our collaborator in the series - over a decade ago, and having achieved critical and popular success with translations into Dutch, Hebrew and Spanish, was still essentially unknown in English.

 Since then, it has reached a new readership: